 HTC Vive: Games and content

-But HTC has a huge advantage over other companies making VR headsets in its partnership with Valve – there's a massive amount of Steam games that already have the necessary code to work with the Oculus Rift, and Valve is releasing an open source API (application programming interface) so that developers can make their products (not just games) compatible with SteamVR.
+Vive has been steadily growing its games library since launch.
+HTC already has a huge advantage over other companies making VR headsets in its partnership with Valve – there's a massive amount of Steam games that already have the necessary code to work with the Oculus Rift, and Valve is releasing an open source API (application programming interface) so that developers can make their products (not just games) compatible with SteamVR.

 HTC has also announced an impressive roster of content partners for Vive, including HBO, Lionsgate, Google and Taiwan's National Palace Museum.
 No word on what this content will involve, but it's arguable that TV and film-style content is more important than games when it comes to getting the general public into virtual reality.